ibm-cloud-docs/containers/cs_access_iam_rbac.md

 4. If you assigned only service access roles to users, the users must [launch the Kubernetes dashboard from the CLI](/docs/containers?topic=containers-deploy_app#db_cli) instead of the {{site.data.keyword.cloud_notm}} console.
 Otherwise, [give the users the platform **Viewer** role](#add_users_cli_platform).

-5.  **Optional**: After a couple minutes, verify that the user is added to the corresponding [RBAC role binding or cluster role binding](/docs/containers?topic=containers-access-overview#role-binding).
-Note that you must be a cluster administrator (**Manager** service access role in all namespaces) to check role bindings and cluster role bindings.
-Users are not added to a role binding if they have a higher permission.
-For example, if users have a cluster role and are in a cluster role binding, they are not added to each individual namespace role binding as well.
+5.  **Optional**: After a couple minutes, verify that the user is added to the corresponding [RBAC role binding or cluster role binding](#checking-rbac).

-    *   Reader:
-        ```
-        kubectl get rolebinding ibm-view -o yaml -n <namespace>
-        ```
-        {: pre}
-    *   Writer:
-        ```
-        kubectl get rolebinding ibm-edit -o yaml -n <namespace>
-        ```
-        {: pre}
-    *   Manager, scoped to a namespace:
-        ```
-        kubectl get rolebinding ibm-operate -o yaml -n <namespace>
-        ```
-        {: pre}
-    *   Manager, all namespaces:
-        ```
-        kubectl get clusterrolebinding ibm-admin -o yaml
-        ```
-        {: pre}

-    **Example output**: You get the following example output if you assign user `user@email.com` and access group `team1` the **Reader** service access role, and then run `kubectl get rolebinding ibm-view -o yaml -n default`.

-    ```
-    apiVersion: rbac.authorization.k8s.io/v1
-    kind: RoleBinding
-    metadata:
-      creationTimestamp: 2018-05-23T14:34:24Z
-      name: ibm-view
-      namespace: default
-      resourceVersion: "8192510"
-      selfLink: /apis/rbac.authorization.k8s.io/v1/namespaces/default/rolebindings/ibm-view
-      uid: 63f62887-5e96-11e8-8a75-b229c11ba64a
-    roleRef:
-      apiGroup: rbac.authorization.k8s.io
-      kind: ClusterRole
-      name: view
-    subjects:
-    - apiGroup: rbac.authorization.k8s.io
-      kind: User
-      name: IAM#user@email.com
-    - apiGroup: rbac.authorization.k8s.io
-      kind: group
-      name: team1
-    ```
-    {: screen}

 <br />